QuantEcon/lecture-source-py/source/rst/samuelson.rst

     categorize_solution(1.3, -.4)

-Function for Plotting :math:`Y_t` Paths
+Function for Plotting Paths
 -------------------------------------------

-A useful function for our work below
+A useful function for our work below is

 .. code-block:: python3